Family Dollar recalls 425 over-the-counter products that were improperly stored

 Earlier this year, an FDA inspector found more than 1,000 dead rodents at a West Memphis, Arkansas, Family Dollar warehouse.
 Between March and September last year, an FDA report says more than 2,300 live rodents were captured at the facility.

-Over 400 stores where temporarily closed in February after the discovery.
+Over 400 stores were temporarily closed in February after the discovery.
 Family Dollar announced in May that it would close the Arkansas warehouse by mid-July.